Social Work & Social Sciences Review

 Dr Ching-Wen Chang Assistant Professor, Graduate Institute of Social Work, National Taiwan Normal University, Taiwan

-Dr Ebenezer Cudjoe, Lecturer in Childhood Studies, Dept of Psychosocial and Psychoanalytic Studies, University of Essex, UK
+Dr Ebenezer Cudjoe, Lecturer in Childhood Studies, Dept of Psychosocial and Psychoanalytic Studies, University of Essex,

 Professor Peter Huxley Professor of Mental Health Research, Centre for Mental Health and Society, School of Medicine and Health Sciences, Bangor University, United Kingdom (Founding Editor)